SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-abit2.md

 ### 7. How I propose to complete this project

 Since February, I have been working on IRISpy (the Python IRIS data analysis package) with its founders, Dan Ryan, Stuart Mumford, and Steven Christe.
-I attend weekly development telecons with the IRISpy team and the IRIS instrument team and have thus become familar with the compexity of the IRIS data, the current code base, and current dependencies, such as Xarray.
+I attend weekly development telecons with the IRISpy team and the IRIS instrument team and have thus become familiar with the compexity of the IRIS data, the current code base, and current dependencies, such as Xarray.
 I have made contributions to the IRISpy repository, my PR's are ([#8](https://github.com/sunpy/irispy/pull/8)),([#7](https://github.com/sunpy/irispy/pull/7)),([#4](https://github.com/sunpy/irispy/pull/4)) the last two being tests for ``iris_tools`` and ``spectrograph``.
 The ([#8](https://github.com/sunpy/irispy/pull/8)) PR show my familiarity with the Xarray, this PR implements a tool that helps to truncate the data by it's axis, slice or index.

 IRISpy can use Sunpy's already existing modules to implement different tools and functionalities.
 The visualisation tools can use the ``sunpy.visualization`` package, the downloading of fits files can use ```sunpy.net``` package.
 Additionally SunPy contains several useful tools for manipulating IRIS data, e.g. derotation.
 Meanwhile, the sunpycube package can be used as a basis for an IRISSJI object.